Answering 24/7 276-623-0808

 Do I Need to File an Accident Report in Tennessee?

 If you have car accident questions, need assistance reporting an accident, or would like to file a claim for damages, we urge you to call our office to schedule a free consultation with experienced Tennessee car accident lawyer Mark Hurt.
-At The Law Offices of Mark T. Hurt, our dedicated team represents injured victims on a contingency-fee basis, meaning that we are only entitled to a fee if we recover compensation.
+At Mark Hurt Law Firm, our dedicated team represents injured victims on a contingency-fee basis, meaning that we are only entitled to a fee if we recover compensation.

 We also invite you to read the following article to learn more about Tennessee car accident reporting requirements.